 The fundamental principles of Oneness – stasis and change, unlike everything which is relative, cannot have a beginning or an end, because Oneness – All, and the two principles are not relative, and can therefore have no “cause.”
 As we have discovered before, this is not the same as the double-standard apologists use to describe God as the one being in the universe who is the “exception to the rule” – a being “without a cause” who is the “cause” of everything else and is “without beginning” and “without end;” because in the case of God we are talking about a personal being – an ego – not impersonal principles.
 For a being to be a “being,” an ego – even if we call it “God,” it must have attributes which distinguish it from other “beings,” which therefore makes it relative.
 To be relative is to have limits – to possess characteristics like “beginnings” and “endings,” and limits of form to define it as distinct and separate from other things – in other words – to be of time and space.
 The problem is, time and space are both illusions, because the very perception of “permanent” form (space) is itself an illusion since all forms are constantly changing and transforming into “something else.”
 The measurement of this change and transformation of forms is what we call time, which therefore makes time also an illusion.
 Time and space are inseparable, because you cannot have one without the other since time is nothing more than the measurement of form’s change.
 Without form and change, there can be no observation of change, and therefore no measurement of change, which is time.
 That is why time and space are the same illusion, and not separate illusions.
 Therefore to possess limits of form – limits of space, is to possess limits of time as well.
 To be relative – to be a being at all, is to therefore be of time and space.
 God is defined as being supposedly “before time” or “not of time,” which therefore makes God not relative, and therefore not a being who exists.
 We cannot have it both ways – to say God is both “outside of time,” and a being who exists at the same time.
 To be a being of any kind – whether it is a human being or a so-called “spiritual being” is to be of time and space – period.
-Therefore to say there is a relative being no matter what we call it which is not of time and space – that has no beginning and no end, as God is traditionally defined, is a contradiction of terms and is therefore impossible.
+To say there is a separate and therefore relative being no matter what we call it which is not of time and space – that has no beginning and no end, as God is traditionally defined, is a contradiction of terms and is therefore impossible.
 Oneness… All, and the two fundamental principles of stasis and change is not a “being” or an ego, and is therefore not relative, which is why with Oneness, with All, there is no beginning and there is no end… for with Oneness, there is no time.

 The essential premise to the idea of “free will,” is the belief that under the same or similar circumstances we could have chosen or done something other than what we actually did, and are therefore “responsible” for “our” choices.
 When thought through rationally and critically however, this is just a head game we play with ourselves based on the false and illusory assumption we have “freedom of choice” within any given set of circumstances.
 While it certainly feels as if we have “freedom of choice,” due to our experience of life as a self, as an ego, in which choices and actions feel as if they “belong” to us, since they happen through an organism our brain identifies with, and therefore feel as if they are the product of our personal “will;” this is an illusion and cannot be true, because since mind and matter are one, then hard determinism must be true.
 That is why given these facts, free will cannot exist, because the precise conditions which lead to a particular choice being “made,” could not lead to any different “decision” that actually is made.
 In other words, all things – including our choices, are precisely as they must be given the precise circumstances, personalities, and myriad influences upon all forces and beings involved.
 If even one tiny aspect of those conditions were to change, the “choices” and precise course of events would also change.
 That is why we cannot throw or hit a baseball, hit a golf ball, or throw a bowling ball in precisely the same way for the exact same results each and every time we do these things – because the precise circumstances – how we feel physically, the ever-changing environmental conditions around us, our ever-changing mental state, and numerous other unknown influences, all combine to make each precise moment completely new and different from the next.
 This is the essence of what makes sports so exciting and intriguing.
 The inherent mysteriousness of life is the result of our inability to see and therefore control all of the precise and myriad influences involved in a given situation, which is why life is in so many ways truly unpredictable and mysterious.
 It is why nobody can truly know the winning Lottery numbers, or whether or not 13 black will come up next on the Roulette wheel, and why if one happens to be correct, it is always the result of an extremely improbable lucky guess.
 That is why casinos have their opulent decor and continue expanding their gaming rooms – because they are the ones who almost always win and therefore have the money, not those who patronize them.
 The mystery of how things will ultimately unfold is what gives life and the microcosm of sports and gambling their ever-intriguing fascination.
 If we could see all of the myriad influences of a given circumstance leading to an outcome, nothing would perplex us, and we would be able to perfectly predict everything that happens.
 Casinos would be out of business, and nobody would be working for a living if everyone could choose the winning Lottery numbers.
 The fact none of this happens proves the fact we cannot perfectly predict what will actually happen, since the variables of life are far too numerous and complex to enable us to perceive, and therefore control the exact outcome of any given event, from the roll of the dice to what will happen to us tomorrow.